Sokkeldirektoratet

 Operation and maintenance of computer systems

 (1) The measuring system’s computer system shall be checked according to established routines.
-Manually entered parameters shall be individually checked, including against the calibration certificate and supplier documentation.
+Manually entered parameters shall be individually checked, including against calibration certificates and supplier documentation.

 (2) Appropriate alarm and control limits for measuring instruments and measuring systems shall be established and maintained.
-Measurement uncertainties, including the uncertainty of the discrepancy in values provided by two instruments, shall be taken into account when control limits are set.
+Measurement uncertainties, including the uncertainties of observed deviations between the indication of two instruments, shall be taken into account when setting control limits.

-(3) A clear audit trail shall be established and maintained.
+(3) An unambiguous audit trail shall be established and maintained.
 Critical data shall be regularly archived.

-(4) Procedures shall be established for handling error alerts from the computer system or errors discovered another way.
+(4) Procedures shall be established for handling alerts from the computer system or errors discovered in another ways.

-(5) A verification of calculations shall be carried out in connection with changes that are significant for calculation accuracy, including programme changes, replacement of computer parts and changes in instrumentation.
+(5) Verification of calculations shall be carried out when changes that may affect the accuracy of calculations occur, including programme changes, replacement of computer parts and, changes in instrumentation.

 (6) Essential computer files shall be backed up.